misurida/eg-elements/README.md

 <div v-tooltip="{t:'Hello!', w:'120px'}"></div>
 ```

-You can also use the *binding modifiers*: 'click' for the display, 'left', 'top', 'right' or 'bottom' for the side and 'l', 'c' or 'r', 't', b' for the position:
+You can alternatively use the *binding modifiers*: 'click' for the display, 'left', 'top', 'right' or 'bottom' for the side and 'l', 'c' or 'r', 't', b' for the position:

 ```
 <div v-tooltip.r.bottom.click="'Hello'"></div>
 ```

-You can also use the dynamic argument to change by example the text after the tooltip rendering:
+You can finally use the dynamic argument to change any attribute (`text`, `side`, etc) after the tooltip rendering:

 ```
 <div v-tooltip:[args]></div>